kevincantstop/todo-demo/README.md

 ### `yarn serve`
 Start the restful server clusters and load balancer, the default value of clusters amount is 4.
-The server port can be changed in `src/config.js`
+The load balancer server port can be changed in `src/config.js`

 The restful servers can be scaled very easily, just need to change the `REST_INSTANCES=4`.
 As the load balancer is stateless, so the load balancer server can also be scaled easily.